RayenGraf/card2brain-audio-autoplay/README.md

 # Card2Brain Audio Autoplay - Tampermonkey User script
 A userscript extends a function in the Card2Brain platform in the learn-playtrough.
 It adds audio autoplay to the next card or shows an answer.

-## Fix some bugs from Card2Brain
-- Audio playable with text includes apostrophe (escaped)
-- In reversed-mode plays audio the right text

 ## Install the Setup
 1. install tampermonkey browser extension: https://www.tampermonkey.net/
 2. go to tamermokey deshboard